atelechev/astrocadre/README.md

 * `clean`: removes the contents of the current `dist` directory, supposed to contain last production build files.
 * `start`: executes a build in _development_ mode and launches the server on `http://localhost:4200`.
 * `build:dev`: executes a build in _development_ mode, without starting the server.
-* `build:prod`: cleans the current distribution files and exeutes a build in _production_ mode.
+* `build:prod`: cleans the current distribution files and executes a build in _production_ mode.
 The resulting files are placed in the `./dist` folder.
 * `test`: executes the unit tests.
 * `lint`: executes linting checks.

-Quickstart: after cloning the source repository, `npm start` command should launch the application at `localhost:4200`.
+_Quickstart_: after cloning the source repository, `npm start` command should launch the application at `localhost:4200`.

 The commands above should work equally from VSC integrated terminals or from any terminal/CLI tools.